DavidRommel/Portfolio/Automatic_Feature_Selection_For_Multiple_Regression/README.md

 The formula for each independent variable combination, from the `variable_list` above, is then created.
 An ordinary least squares regression is then modeled for each formula and the adjusted R-squared value for each combination is saved to a list.

-Once all of the adjusted R-squared values are calculated a dataframe consisting of those results is created.
+Once all of the adjusted R-squared values are calculated, a dataframe consisting of those results is created.
 The rows with an adjusted R-squared value of less than zero are filtered out and the dataframe is sorted by the adjusted R-squared values, so that the variable combinations with the highest value are at the top of the dataframe.

 ```python